HansKristian-Work/vkd3d-proton/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please describe your issue as accurately as possible.
+Please describe your issue as accurately as possible without being overly verbose (no wall of AI/LLM output).
 Include screenshots or videos if relevant

 ### Software information
 Name of the game, settings used etc.